microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#4472 - Windows Terminal Session Management.md

 ## Future considerations

-[TODO]:  # TODO

-* Pipe a command to a pane in an existing window?
+* What if the user wanted to pipe a command to a pane in an existing window?
   ```sh
   man ping > wt -s 0 split-pane cat
   ```
-  Is there some way for WT to pass it's stdin/out handles to the child process it's creting?
+  Is there some way for WT to pass it's stdin/out handles to the child process it's creating?
 This is _not_ related to the current spec at hand, just something the author considered while writing the spec.
-This likely belongs over in [#492].
+This likely belongs over in [#492], or in its own spec.

 ## Resources